Help Docs

 2. Go to AdminInventoryAdd Monitor

-3. In the Add Monitor page, click Add VPN under Network.
+3. On the Add Monitor page, click Add VPN under Network.

 4. On-Premise Poller: The first step in adding a network device is to choose an On-Premise Poller.
 You can choose an On-Premise Poller from the list or install a new one.
 Click Next.